 After moving to Florida, Lynda was the Chief Speech/Language Pathologist at the S. Allen Smith Clinic where her primary responsibilities were providing Speech and Language Diagnostic Evaluations and therapy as well as supervising the SLP clinical staff.
-Lynda has been with the Jacksonville Speech and Hearing Center for twelve years where she participated in a University of Florida Healthy School Readiness Grant Program providing Speech, Language & Hearing screenings to at-risk children in Daycare programs.
+Lynda has been with the Jacksonville Speech & Hearing Center for fourteen years, where she participated in a University of Florida Healthy School Readiness Grant Program providing Speech, Language & Hearing screenings to at-risk children in daycare programs.
 She has also provided screenings in private preschool settings and assisted with supervising SLP graduate externs, as well as writing, implementing and collaborating on Grant programs.
 Lynda presently provides Diagnostic Evaluations and Speech & Language treatment services in Center.

 Dorothy Bourgeois, MA, CCC-SLP

 Dot Bourgeois is a licensed and ASHA certified Speech-Language Pathologist who has been providing speech and language therapy to children ages 2-18 in Florida since 2008.
 She received a Bachelor of Arts degree and a Master of Arts degree in Communication Sciences and Disorders from the University of Florida.
 Additionally, she is an adjunct professor in the Communication Sciences and Disorders Department at Jacksonville University.

 Fun Fact: While attending The University of Florida, Dot was a member of the University of Florida Fighting Gator Marching Band and performed at basketball and football games.